 Matcha Latte vs Hojicha Latte: What's the Difference?

 Matcha and hojicha both come from the same green tea plant, but they are processed differently, which changes their flavor, color, and caffeine levels.
-A matcha latte is brighter, more grassy, and higher in caffeine, while a hojicha latte is smoother, more toasty, and much lower in caffeine.
+A matcha latte is brighter, more grassy, and higher in caffeine, while a hojicha latte is roasted, toasty, and much lower in caffeine.

 Matcha Latte ratio diagram